 One thing that bugged me a lot was the littering.
 So much littering all around the beach!
 I found even a kebab stick pointing up on the sand, so unsafe and inconsiderate.
 I went there picking up all the litter I could, but it wasn’t near enough.
 There was a little truck that came around to clean the sand every 2 or 3 days, and if it wasn’t that truck, it’d be a mess.

-Another thing that bugged me were the annoying street vendors.
+Another thing that bugged me was the annoying street vendors.
 The first one that came around said he wouldn’t take any money, gave each of the kids a necklace, a traditional church’s ribbon and then started to ask for money.
 The kids had loved their necklaces and we didn’t feel like taking them back from them so we paid the guy BRL 10/each, which was a lot more than we’d have paid somewhere else, but less than what he was asking for.
 From the second time on, we didn’t even let the guys get near the kids.
 By the end of our stay, we were saying ‘NO’ from a distance.
 So annoying.
 And if they weren’t trying to sell something, they were trying to ask for money.
 I timed 2 minutes between every approach.
 In a few hours at the beach, we’d be approached around 30 times, enough to make us lose our patience.

 Anyway, it was a great place.
 We all know that Brazil isn’t the safest place on Earth BUT we were able to go for a walk in the evening, play Pokémon Go, walk at the beach, have fresh coconut water, sit and chat near the museum perfectly fine when the weather was good.
 We didn’t feel threatened once, although we were always alert.